Jargueta1/INST447-Code/README.md

     Heat index
 The objective is to determine patterns in the data to create weather advisory communications We would focus on rainy days and what the weather seems to be around those days.

+## Data Entry
+Data has been obtained using https://www.visualcrossing.com/resources/